-- Classica Antarctica – this air-cruise is our most popular itinerary, sail between the South Shetland Islands and the western coast of the Antarctic Peninsula.
+- Classic Antarctica – this air-cruise is our most popular itinerary, sail between the South Shetland Islands and the western coast of the Antarctic Peninsula.

 - Polar Circle – one of the most adventurous expeditions that we offer.
 Our main objective on this air-cruise expedition is to try and reach the Antarctic Polar Circle.

-- Antarctica & South Georgia – a remarkable experience that takes you through the western Antarctic Peninsula, through Elephant Island to South Georgia.
+- Antarctica & South Georgia is a remarkable experience that takes you through the western Antarctic Peninsula and Elephant Island to South Georgia.